jaredkosanovic/no-headwind/content/post/bike-non-stop-2022/introduction.md

 thumbnail = "images/bike-nonstop-2022/intro-thumbnail.jpg"
 +++

-This year, I’m participating in [Bike Nonstop](https://bikenonstop.com/), which is a 3,500 mile mixed terrain bike race across the United States.
+Starting on June 19th, 2022, I’m participating in [Bike Nonstop](https://bikenonstop.com/), which is a 3,500 mile mixed terrain bike race across the United States.
 I did this same event last year, but I’m back for round two.
 I feel like I can beat my time from last year and I like the idea of riding a familiar route.
 Besides being familiar, the route itself is a great way to traverse the country because it uses a lot of cycling infrastructure.